All India Women’s Conference

 In addition, as citizens of an independent and free society, we should perhaps consider the implications of forbidding farmers’ organisations access to the media for the purpose of advertising their produce.

-the informed consideration of these complex factors depends, in my
+Now, the informed consideration of these complex factors depends, in my view, largely on

 significant increase in oilseed production in the areas covered by the project this year.
 Meanwhile, the consumer price of vegetable oil has, certainly, inflated in line with other food prices, but the prices paid to farmers for their oilseeds have been increased more, in order to induce an increase in production.
 This has been done by achieving a severe reduction in the margins earned by speculators and middlemen.

 In the vegetable oil business, speculators and middlemen are very powerful.
 We have encountered (and we continue to encounter) many problems, and even violence, on account of the power which these gentlemen wield.

 Yet, Government now desires to apply the Operation Flood principles to the production and marketing of fruits, vegetables – and, possibly, even fish.

 If we take the example of fruits and vegetables, you may have heard, as I have, that the Delhi market for these kinds of produce is dominated by two or three people who make a lot of money out of it.
 So, if the NDDB starts to try to get fruits and vegetables marketed directly to you by the producers, without the intervention on middlemen, the quality will rise and the middle-men’s margins will fall -and I suppose our professionals working on the project will, yet again, suffer from an anonymous violence.